2001–02 Wolverhampton Wanderers F.C. season

 The 2001–02 season was the 103rd season of competitive league football in the history of English football club Wolverhampton Wanderers.
 They played the season in the second tier of the English football system, the Football League First Division.

 The season proved a notable disappointment for the club after being denied promotion in the play-offs.
 The team had sat in the automatic promotion spots for the majority of the campaign, but a late slump in form saw local rivals West Bromwich Albion pip them to second place.
 Defeat to Norwich City in the semi-finals then ended their hopes of returning to the top flight for the first time since 1984.

 The club had spent in excess of £11 million before and during the season to try to achieve promotion, in this, manager Dave Jones' first full season in charge.

 Results

-Pre season
+Preseason

 Wolves' pre season saw them spend a week in Caldas da Rainha, Portugal (13–22 July), training and playing three Portuguese sides.
 This schedule was a change from their initial plans to compete in the Toronto Soccer Festival against both Canadian sides and other overseas entrants.
 However this event was cancelled two months beforehand.